RocesV/Chlamytina/README.md

 To decipher the potential epigenetic regulation of the dataset, 2_EnrichmentsLOLA.R script performs enrichment analysis based on genomic regions overlap using LOLA package and plots a heatmap.
 This analysis needs three components: \
 \
-a) Query set or input, as genomic regions (.bed outputs from 1_DataPrepare) \
+a) Query set or input, as genomic regions (.bed outputs from 1_DataPrepare.R) \
 b) Universe or background, set of regions that could potentially have been included in the query set.
-This depends on the biological question, see FAQ (.bed outputs from 1_DataPrepare or Data/DB/Universe.bed \
+This depends on the biological question, see FAQ (.bed outputs from 1_DataPrepare.R or Data/DB/Universe.bed \
-c) regionDB sets that are to be tested for overlap with the input (Data/regionDB/Chlamytina)
+c) region data base sets that are to be tested for overlap with the input (Data/regionDB/Chlamytina)

 ```
 Rscript --vanilla Code/2_EnrichmentsLOLA -h